lachrist/otiluke/README.md

 To make your transpiler work with Otiluke they should follow the template below.
-We call such node module *sphere*.
+We call such node module *instrument*.

 ```javascript
 module.exports = function (argument, channel) {